Spatz: Clustering Compact RISC-V-Based Vector Units to Maximize Computing Efficiency: Related Work

-It is important to note that all packed-\gls{SIMD} solutions tie the register file width to the number of functional units in the system, thus the L0 capacity of the \gls{GPRF} is not available as an architectural tuning knob, once the \gls{ISA} is defined.
+It is important to note that all packed-\gls{SIMD} solutions tie the register file width to the number of functional units in the system.
+Thus, the L0 capacity of the \gls{GPRF} is not available as an architectural tuning knob once the \gls{ISA} is defined.
 The vector-\gls{SIMD} paradigm provides a clean abstraction to separate the \gls{VRF} capacity from the architecture's programming model.
 Specifically, the same software can run on any vector machine thanks to \gls{VLA} parametrization: programs automatically adjust their execution to exploit the longest possible vector, which is impossible with packed-\gls{SIMD} architectures~\cite{Kozyrakis2003a} and prohibitively expensive with \glspl{GPU}.
 Therefore, vector processors present the unique characteristic of allowing a full exploration of the memory capacity and bandwidth trade-off.
 Many vector processing units have been proposed in recent years, thanks to new vector \glspl{ISA} such as Arm's \gls{SVE}~\cite{Armv81M2019} and RISC-V's \gls{RVV}~\cite{RISCV2022}.
-Examples of such large-scale vector architectures based on the \gls{RVV} \gls{ISA} include BSC's Vitruvius~\cite{Minervini2022}, PULP Platform's Ara~\cite{Ara2020}, and SiFive's P270~\cite{SiFiveP270} and X280~\cite{SiFiveX280} cores, to name a few.
+Examples of such large-scale vector architectures based on the \gls{RVV} \gls{ISA} include BSC's Vitruvius~\cite{Minervini2022}, PULP Platform's Ara~\cite{Perotti2024}, and SiFive's P270~\cite{SiFiveP270}, P870~\cite{SiFiveP870}, and X280~\cite{SiFiveX280} cores, to name a few.

-Ultimately, the long history of vector processing limited its application to the \glspl{PE} of a compact shared-L1 cluster.
-From its inception with the Cray-1~\cite{Russell1978} to the modern Fujitsu's Fugaku~\cite{Yoshida2018}, vector processing has always been associated with supercomputers.
-Thus, vector processors usually include all microarchitectural tricks to increase \gls{ILP}, \eg renaming, out-of-order execution, speculation, and branch prediction, which increase the area and energy overhead of classical high-performance vector processors.
-As a result, typical vector processors are implemented with very long vectors to amortize not only the \gls{VNB} but also the massive overheads of complex instruction issue mechanisms~\cite{Perotti2022, Minervini2022}.
-The energy efficiency of these high-performance vector processors is encumbered by their heavy-duty microarchitecture.
-For instance, Fujitsu's A64FX achieves about \qty{16}{\giga\flops\double\per\watt} in a \qty{7}{\nano\meter} node~\cite{Green5002022}, much lower than the energy efficiency of the Spatz cluster despite a more scaled technology node.
+Ultimately, vector processing have historically been associated with supercomputers ~\cite{Russell1978,Yoshida2018}, which limited its application to the \glspl{PE} of a compact shared-L1 cluster.
+In fact, vector processors usually include all microarchitectural tricks to increase \gls{ILP} and target very long vectors to amortize the \gls{VNB} \cite{10.1145/3624062.3624231} and the massive overheads of complex instruction issue mechanisms.
+As a result, the energy efficiency of these high-performance architectures is encumbered by their complex, out-of-order microarchitecture~\cite{Green5002022}.